Jetliner feud deepens as Boeing grabs key Airbus client

 Aerospace analyst Scott Hamilton said Boeing had on occasions underbid Airbus by 10 percent as it catches up with the European company’s success in the past 12 months, though European sources concede blood has been spilled on both sides.

-EasyBird’s Alex Hamilton said price fears should ease as immediate demand for the latest jets exhausts itself and the cycle - driven by Asian growth and U.S. modernisation - peaks.
-(Editing by Christian Plumb and Jane Merriman)
+EasyBird’s Alex Hamilton said price fears should ease as immediate demand for the latest jets exhausts itself and the cycle - driven by Asian growth and U.S. modernization - peaks.